A New Approach to Generalized Fractional Derivatives: Taylor-like expansions

+Rewriting the integral in (\ref{eq-2}) in terms of the Riemann-Liouville fractional integral operator yields (\ref{th2-1}).
+Notice that in (\ref{eq-1}), we have used the power series expansion of $\big(1-\big(\frac{z-\xi}{z}\big)^\rho\big)^\alpha$ for the values of $\xi$ near $z$.
+Equation (\ref{th2-2}) follows from (\ref{eq-1}) after applying the product rule and rewriting the resulted sum in terms of the Riemann-Liouville integral and derivative. \end{proof}

-Now we consider an example to illustrate the results.
-We find the generalized fractional derivative (\ref{eq:gd1}) of the power function and investigate the behavior for different values of $\rho$, which is the parameter used to control characteristics of the derivative.
-For simplicity assume $\alpha \in \mathbb{R}^+, \, 0 < \alpha < 1$ and $a=0$. \begin{ex} We find the generalized derivative of the function $f(x) = x^\nu$, where $\nu \in \mathbb{R}$.
+Let us consider an example to illustrate the results.
+We shall find the generalized fractional derivative (\ref{eq:gd1}) of the power function and investigate the behavior for different values of $\rho, \alpha$ and $\nu$.
+For simplicity assume $\alpha \in \mathbb{R}^+, \, 0 < \alpha < 1$ and $a=0$. \begin{example} We consider the function $f(x) = x^\nu$, where $\nu \in \mathbb{R}$.
 The formula (\ref{eq:gd1}) yields

 To evaluate the inner integral, use the substitution $u=t^{\rho}/x^{\rho}$ to obtain,

 where $B(.\, ,.)$ is the Beta function.
 Thus, we obtain,